There are several factors to consider when selecting your entity structure:

 |Reporting||Annual Filings to ACRA||Easy||Easy||Easy||Easy|

-Disclaimer: The above is not intended to serve as, and should not be deemed as, legal or financial advice from Aspire or any of its affiliates.
-Please seek professional advice before deciding on which structure to adopt and how it may impact your business, operations and affairs (financial or otherwise).
+Disclaimer: The above-mentioned details are not intended to serve as, and should not be deemed as, legal or financial advice from Aspire or any of its affiliates.
+Please seek professional advice before deciding on which structure to adopt and how it may impact your business, operations, and affairs (financial or otherwise).